kmattix/resports-schedule/README.md

 ## Client

 The main page of the app has a responsive schedule page that updates when the [firestore](https://firebase.google.com/docs/firestore) back-end is changed with [react-firebase-hooks](https://github.com/CSFrequency/react-firebase-hooks/blob/master/firestore/README.md).
+No matches from the previous day or older will be displayed on the UI.
 It is also set on an interval to update changed UI elements every 10s (primary for the time formatting).
 This page should never need a refresh to update the UI, and can be left up statically and unattended.

 ![Schedule page](https://i.imgur.com/0pdAly1.png)